heitor-sg5/Genome-Sequencing/README.md

 - `generate_kmer_read_pairs.py`: Generates a list of single and paired k-mer reads d bases apart given a genome.
 - `overlap_graph_hamiltonian_path.py`: Finds the Hamiltonian path of an overlap graph to reconstruct the genome.
 - `debrujin_eulerian_path.py`: Finds the Eulerian path of a de Brujin graph to reconstruct the genome.
-- `paired_debrujin_eulerian_path.py`: Finds the eulerian path of a paired de Brujin graph to reconstruct the genome.
+- `paired_debrujin_eulerian_path.py`: Finds the Eulerian path of a paired de Brujin graph to reconstruct the genome.
 - `maximal_non-branching_debrujin_eulerian_path.py`: Finds all maximal non-branching Eulerian paths in a de Brujin graph.
 - `kmers_output.txt`: An example input file with a list of single k-mer reads.
 - `read_pairs_output.txt`: An example input file with paired k-mer reads d bases apart.